Juvenile Debuts At #1 On Billboard's Top 200

 The album, which sold more than 174,000 copies in its initial week of release, also took the top spot on Billboard's R&B/Hip-Hop albums chart.

-Fat Joe, Ludacris, Bun B, Paul Wall and Mike Jones, among others.
+Reality Check features the single "Rodeo," as well as collaborations with Fat Joe, Ludacris, Bun B, Paul Wall and Mike Jones, among others.

 Songs on the New Orleans resident's album accused President Bush of failing to act before and after Hurricane Katrina destroyed the city.
 The rapper lost his property and possessions in the late 2004 disaster.